Why Does My Cat Behaves The Way It Does?

 • Pheromones like Feliway may help some cats remain calm.

-Self grooming is a normal behavior for cats and helps keep their coats clean.
-Toileting, of course, is normal too.
+Self-grooming is normal behavior for cats and helps keep their coats clean; toileting included.
 When either of these are performed excessively or, in the case of toileting, in the wrong location, this can be a sign of several things – a medical problem or often, stress.
-Best to consult a vet first, then a cat behaviorist for more help.
+Best to consult a vet first, then a cat behaviorist for more help if the issues persist.

 Neutering is Essential